ubc-stat-grad/ubc-stat-grad.github.io/index.markdown

 Here, you can find information about the various activities and events that statistics grad students organize&mdash;all in a single place!

-We also aim to create a sense of community in the department, and to make it as easy as possible for everyone to get involved.
+We also aim to create a sense of community in the department and to make it as easy as possible for everyone to get involved.
 Enjoy!